chocolatey/docs/input/en-us/choco/commands/find.md

        the version of Chocolatey and the Chocolatey Licensed Extension.
        Available in 1.1.0+

+     --ignore-http-cache
+     IgnoreHttpCache - Ignore any HTTP caches that have previously been created when querying sources, and create new caches.
+Available in 2.1.0+

  -s, --source=VALUE
      Source - Source location for install.
 Can use special 'windowsfeatures', 'ruby', 'cygwin', or 'python' sources.
 Defaults to sources.